 Following a review in 2016, Northern Minerals developed a new business plan (ASX announcement 4 February 2016) to support the Project’s pathway to production.
 The plan separates the Project into three development stages and allows Northern Minerals to test the process and market the mixed RE carbonate product, then develop the Project to bankable feasibility study (BFS) level and finally build the full scale operation.Learn More

-Historical exploration activity at Boulder Ridge from the 1970s and 1980s has identified high grades of total rare earth oxides (TREO) from rock chip samples.
-The samples indicate xenotime mineralisation within quartz veins hosted by silicified and brecciated sandstone.Learn More
+Historical exploration activity at Boulder Ridge from the 1970s and 1980s identified high grades of total rare earth oxides (TREO) from rock chip samples.
+Work conducted by Northern Minerals since 2013 has confirmed the high-grades with rock-chip assays of up to 12% TREO and the confirmation of xenotime mineralisation.Learn More

-The John Galt Project comprises granted tenements E80/4298, E80/4671 and E80/4779, which covers a combined area of 177km².
+The John Galt Project comprises granted tenements E80/4298, E80/4967, E80/5070 and E80/5230, all held 100% by Northern Minerals, which covers a combined area of 78km².
 The project area is situated in the East Kimberley region of Western Australia, approximately 200km south of Kununurra (28km south of Warmun) and 35km from the Great Northern Highway.

 The drive to reduce the world’s dependence upon fossil fuels and decrease carbon emissions, coupled with the growing demand for technology that is faster, smaller and more efficient, is expected to foster significant growth in the rare earths market in the coming decade.
 With primary approvals, community support and the use of mining best practices, Northern Minerals is now the only heavy rare earth producer outside China.